 I used to be a cruise line defense lawyer.

 In 1996, I tried my last defense case, for Dolphin Cruise Lines.
 The cruise line was sued by a crew member who slipped and fell on a wet floor of a photography room on the S/S Oceanbreeze.
-He underwent back surgery and returned to his home country unemployable.
+He underwent back surgery and returned to his home country in the Philippines unemployable.
 The crew member’s lawyer asked the jury to return a verdict of over $1,000,000.
 But after a six day trial, the jury returned a defense verdict on the Jones Act, unseaworthiness and failure to provide medical treatment allegations in my client’s favor.

 Defense lawyers are suppose to be happy when they win a case like this.
 But when the jury returned to the courtroom and the foreperson smiled at me, I felt uneasy.
 Yes, the cruise line’s head of risk management sitting next to me was ecstatic.
 And the cruise line’s underwriters I reported to were pleased that I kept their money safe.

 The defense verdict was upheld on appeal, with the appellate court writing an opinion which explained how effectively I cross examined the crew member and his fact and expert witnesses.
 I was a zealous advocate for my client, no doubt.
 I had soundly defeated the biggest name in Miami who represented crew members.

 But I didn’t like the praise for winning the case.
 This crew member deserved better.
 His lawyers were unprepared and did, at best, a less-than-average job trying his case.
 I understood that the verdict left the disabled crew member with nothing.
 He had no means to support his wife or three children.
 Sometimes I would awake in the still quiet of the night, wondering what I was doing.